 Here’s an example that filters the True condition values.
 It prints in output only items having the first letter starting with “a.”

 In the below example, we have defined a function initial_a.
-The logic in for loop checks each item of the list for the first letter a.
+The logic in the for loop checks each item of the list for the first letter a.
 If the first letter is ‘a’, it sets to True.
-Else it sets to False.
+Otherwise, it is set to False.
 The filter function takes two arguments.
 The first argument is the function, and the second is the list (iterable).
-Check out the link on the filter function from python docs.
+Check out the link on the filter function from Python docs.

 def initial_a(mylist):